It can be physically taxing.

 We never know how many frozen eggs will be needed to achieve a baby.

 It’s vital to be mentally prepared before your freeze your eggs.
-The decision to freeze your eggs can be a huge emotional risk.
+Freezing your eggs can be a significant emotional risk.
 It may bring up feelings of anxiety and disappointment or even a grieving of the life or rites of passage you thought you may have.

 Consider how you’ll feel if things don’t go to plan.
 What if you don’t get as many eggs as you’d hoped for?
 What if you discover you have fertility issues?